robschick/Data-Package-1/README.md

 Type "R CMD INSTALL BRSPackage_1.0.tar.gz" in the terminal.

 ## Overview
-This package contains data from controlled exposure events (CEEs) from 2019 on beaked and pilot whales.
+This package contains data from controlled exposure events (CEEs) from 2019 on Cuvier's beaked whales (Ziphius cavirostris) and long-finned pilot whales (Globicephala melas).
 There were 4 CEEs - two in the spring, two in the summer.
 They were all scaled source exposures, and the summary of the CEE metadata are shown in the cee data frame.

 ## Dataframes
 This package provides the following data tables: